chriskjou/opennmt-inspection/WORKFLOW.md

 ```
 python find_best_likelihood.py -local -save_by_voxel -compare_models -llh
 ```
-This will create the proper MATLAB files in the `mfit/` directory (which was originally used in a previous analysis) and will be accessed when running the VBA-toolbox scripts.
+This will create the proper MATLAB files in the format of `voxel x model layers x number of subjects` for `VBA_groupBMC` in the `mfit/` directory (which was originally used in a previous analysis) and will be accessed when running the VBA-toolbox scripts.

 [BERT ONLY - not used - mfit only] To generate the same MATLAB file but only for values in the BERT model, do the following,
 ```